bham-carpentries/git-novice-python-ci/_episodes/04-changes.md

 > last commit made to `functions.py`?
 >
 > 1. "Changes"
-> 2. "Added line 'But the Mummy will appreciate the lack of humidity' to functions.py"
+> 2. "Changed docstring"
-> 3. "Discuss effects of Mars' climate on the Mummy"
+> 3. "Add qualification about sum being floating point result in sum_function"
 >
 > > ## Solution
 > > Answer 1 is not descriptive enough, and the purpose of the commit is unclear;
-> > and answer 2 is redundant to using "git diff" to see what changed in this commit;
+> > and answer 2 is redundawnt to using "git diff" to see what changed in this commit;
 > > but answer 3 is good: short, descriptive, and imperative.
 > {: .solution}
 {: .challenge}